 - Keep the temperature at 78 degrees.
 Lower it only when you are home.

 - Keep vents and registers open.
 Make sure that nothing is obstructing the airflow.

 - Turn of lights if you are not using them/not in the room.

 - Unplug all appliances and electronics that are not being used.

 - Switch your light bulbs to energy-efficient ones.

 - Consider replacing windows, siding, and roof.
 You don’t have to do it all at once, but replacing these will help you lower your energy bills.

 The best way to save on your energy bills is by replacing your old HVAC system with a new one.
-If you are considering replacing your air conditioning system, give us a call at (540) 370-4178.
+If you are considering replacing your air conditioning system, give us a call today.
 We will find the right system for your home so you can save money and be comfortable at all times.